Private Equity Investor Onboarding Must Be Fast, Seamless, and Secure

 Author:

-A slow investor onboarding process could be harming your firm's relationship with investors.
+It's important to be clear: a slow investor onboarding process could be harming your firm's relationship with investors.
+But speed isn’t everything.

 The private equity market is projected to grow at an annual rate of 10.2% from 2022 to 2028.
 Fund managers need scalable back-office processes to handle this growth and meet investor expectations.